Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Metoprolol (met-oh-PROE-lol)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to metoprolol, hydrochlorothiazide, other blood pressure medicines (such as atenolol, propranolol), or sulfa drugs.
-You should not use this medicine if you have problems urinating, or if you have certain heart problems such as cardiac failure, AV block, or bradycardia.
+Do not use this medicine if you have had an allergic reaction to metoprolol, hydrochlorothiazide, beta blockers, or sulfonamides (sulfa drugs).
+You should not use this medicine if you are unable to urinate, if you have circulation problems in your arteries, or if you have second or third degree heart block, heart failure, or a slow heartbeat.

 How to Use This Medicine